Milford Wayne Donaldson: Early life and family

 Donaldson was born on August 13, 1943, at Marine Corps Base Camp Lejeune to Milford "Don" Donaldson, a U.S. Navy corpsman and Jean Donaldson, a Navy nurse.
 Immediately after his birth Donaldson's parents were ordered to Marine Corps Base Camp Pendleton.
 The Donaldsons lived in a Quonset hut on base for three years before moving to Oceanside, California, in San Diego County, where Wayne grew up with his younger brother, Robert "Bob" Calvin Donaldson.
 During his early life Donaldson, a Boy Scout in Troop 739, San Diego-Imperial Council, Oceanside, eventually to become an Eagle Scout.
-By the middle of the 20th century Milford Wayne Donaldson knew he would be an architect.
+By the middle of the 20th century, Milford Wayne Donaldson knew he would be an architect.

 Education

 After high school, Donaldson earned his Bachelor of Architecture from California Polytechnic State University, San Luis Obispo, California, in 1967; a Master of Science in Architecture from the University of Strathclyde, Glasgow, Scotland, and a Master of Arts in Public History and Teaching from the University of San Diego.
 From 1966 to 1968, he attended undergraduate studies at Uppsala University in Sweden.

-In 2007, Donaldson received an honorary Master of Architecture from the NewSchool of Architecture and Design in San Diego, which in 1980, he founded with Dick Welsh.
+In 2007, Donaldson received an honorary Master of Architecture from NewSchool of Architecture and Design in San Diego, which in 1980, he founded with Dick Welsh.